MicrosoftDocs/power-pages-docs/power-pages-docs/security/power-pages-security.md

 # Power Pages security

 An important consideration when you build public-facing websites is how to make sure that only the correct stakeholders can access critical business data.
+Use the [Security workspace](../getting-started/use-security-workspace.md) in design studio to monitor, protect, and manage your Power Pages sites.

 To make sure your business information is properly protected, Power Pages has a robust security model that encompasses the following key components:

 - [Site visibility](#site-visibility)
 - [Authenticated users](#authenticated-users)